At-risk students: Affluent youth

 In addition to children "traditionally considered to be at risk", "preteens and teens from affluent, well-educated families" are also at risk.
 Despite their advantages in other areas, affluent youth have among "the highest rates of depression, substance abuse, anxiety disorders, somatic complaints, and unhappiness" Madeline Levine writes that this "should in no way minimize concern" for other at risk groups.

 Early intervention

 There are several different forms of interventions for at-risk youth.
 Interventions are generally considered effective if they have positive impacts on individuals' risk behavior, academic achievement, pro-social behavior, sexual behavior, and psychological adjustment.
-Effective interventions can also serve as a preventative measure for future risk behavior.
+Effective interventions can also serve as a preventative measure for future risk behavior, and it can help at risk-youth avoid entering the juvenile systems.
+There is a significant correlation between high-risk youth and higher rates of juvenile system involvement.
+Through research and findings, factors such as low socio-economic status, race/ethnicity, gender, and psychosocial histories of mental health and substance abuse have resulted in an increased risk that a youth will encounter the juvenile system.
+People have discovered the need for juvenile justice services, specifically community services to take preventive action and to support youth as they navigate entering and exiting the juvenile system.

 Remediation

 The sooner at-risk students are identified, the more likely that preventative "remediation" measures will be effective.
 Examples of remediation include: